-All students are responsible for their behavior at school and at school sponsored events both at home or at other schools.
+All students are responsible for their behavior at school and at school sponsored events both at home and at other schools.
 Following rules established by the Board of Education, the teachers, or administration is not optional.

-All school employees have a big responsibility to maintain order and to enforce rules.
+All school employees have a responsibility to maintain order and to enforce rules.
 This is necessary so that learning can take place, which is why we are all here.
 In addition to their classrooms, school employees have a responsibility to enforce school rules in all other areas of the school and at school events when they are present.

 Classroom teachers have a wide variety of strategies they will use to maintain proper order in their rooms.
 First, and probably the most used, is the verbal reprimand.
-Teachers will also assist you in developing plans to improve your conduct or approach to learning.
-Teachers will notify your parents to ask for their help if you are not cooperating.
-In the event immediate help from your parents is needed, teachers will make telephone calls to your home to explain problems and expectations.
-Another tool teachers will use to help you with your behavior is detention in their classroom.
+Teachers will also assist students in developing plans to improve their conduct or approach to learning.
+Teachers will notify parents to ask for their help if students are not cooperating.
+In the event immediate help from parents is needed, teachers will make telephone calls to student homes to explain problems and expectations.
+Another tool teachers will use to help students with their behavior is detention in the classroom.
 Classroom detention may be assigned either before or after school.
 Students who need transportation to or from school to serve detention are responsible for making sure the proper arrangements have been made with their parents.
-When you are assigned classroom detention by your teacher, you must attend as directed, or you will be assigned three days of Early Morning Detention.
+When students are assigned classroom detention by their teacher, students must attend as directed, or students will be assigned one hour of Early Morning Detention followed by the possibility of Saturday School and/or In-School Suspension.

-Your teacher may require you to come to his/her room for a conference to discuss problems you are experiencing or causing for others.
+Teachers may require students to come to his/her room for a conference to discuss problems students are experiencing or causing for others.
 Students must attend conferences assigned by their teachers.
-At times, your teacher may contact your parents and request they attend a conference at school with you to resolve problems.
+At times, teachers may contact parents and request their attendance at a conference at school to resolve problems.

-Your teacher may schedule a conference with the principal during which time you, your teacher, and the principal will discuss the problems being experienced and set up conditions for your continued attendance in class
+Teachers may schedule a conference with the principal during which time the student, teacher, and the principal will discuss the problems being experienced and set up conditions for continued attendance in class.

-Your teacher may have other strategies set up which are appropriate for each individual classroom situation.
+Teachers may have other strategies set up which are appropriate for each individual classroom situation.

-In the event you are not responding appropriately to the procedures outlined above, your teacher may send you to the Principal's office with a Discipline Notice.
-Being sent to the Principal's office for misconduct or violations of school rules is a step which may lead to your permanent removal from a class, suspension from school for a period of time not to exceed five days, a recommendation for permanent removal from school, assignment of Early Morning Detention, or assignment of Saturday Detention and/or ISS.
-Your parents or guardian will be notified each time you are sent to the principal.
+In the event students are not responding appropriately to the procedures outlined above, teachers may send students to the principal's office.
+Being sent to the principal's office for misconduct or violations of school rules is a step which may lead to permanent removal from a class, in-school or out-of-school suspension for a period of time, a recommendation for permanent removal from school, assignment of Early Morning Detention, or assignment of Saturday Detention.
+Parents or guardians will be notified when students are assigned Saturday School or suspension.
 Students who misbehave or do not follow the rules will be subject to the actions outlined in the school's Progressive Discipline Plan.
 This guideline was developed by staff, students, and parents as a way to target inappropriate choices by students and deter their occurrence.
-Specific consequences related to choices are included in the PDP.
+More specific consequences related to choices are included in the PDP.